upstairs-at-erics/infisical-conf/README.md

 # Infisical Python Config Manager (`infisical-conf`)

-A client wrapper providing a local configuration cache from an Infisical Instance with python methods for **pulling, caching, editing, retrieving, validating and pushing** secrets to and from the instance using a clean workflow.
+A local configuration cache for Infisical Secrets.
+Python methods for **pulling, caching, editing, retrieving, validating and pushing** using a clean workflow.
-It's main job is creating configuration objects into python scripts.
+It's main job is creating configuration objects in python scripts.
-Bringing id's, tokens, keys, url's from Infisicals organised, secure & documented store.
+Bringing Secrets from Infisicals UI.
 Working on a `projects.folder.secret (environment)` hierarchy.
-Infisical Web UI is used to maintain and organise secrets

 This project wraps the official `infisical_sdk` with: